How To Fix A Seatbelt That Is Stuck? Very Easy Methods

 Firstly, it could be that your car’s seat belt retractor is locked.
 You can either unlock the retractor by pulling out the webbing from the seat belt, then apply a solid pull to undo the locked belt, or use a screwdriver to spin the spool.

-Secondly, grime or dirt may have accumulated on your car’s seat belt; as a result, the seat belt experiences slower retraction instead of the normal movement.
+Secondly, grime or dirt may have accumulated on your car’s seat belt; as a result, the seat belt experiences slower retraction instead of normal movement.
 You can fix this issue by carefully cleaning all dirt to free up the seat belt.

 How does a seat belt locking mechanism work?